Dreeseaw/BaseballNodes/README.md

 # BaseballNodes
-Using data from baseballreference.com to anaylze baseball game outcomes.
+Using data from baseballreference.com to anaylze baseball game outcomes in real time.
-Writting in Python, still in developement so no source code is live.
+Written in Python 3.6, still in developement so no source code is live.
-All Python is 3.6
+Developement